Accident at Work

 Reporting Accidents at Work

-So what if someone feels that an employer has been found wanting in their duty of care to their employees?
+So what if someone feels that an employer has not fully fulfilled their duty of care to their employees?
 The Health and Safety at Work Act 1974, sets out the framework defining what we may reasonably expect of any employer.
 It has been refined and updated by subsequent legislation and steps required to ensure the welfare of a modern workforce are now thoroughly prescribed.

 RIDDOR 1995, for example, gives some advice about the various accidents and illnesses that may befall staff by nature of their employment.
 It also requires that the employer report details of any such incidents falling within the clearly defined categories, to the Health and Safety Executive.
 In addition to the more obvious accidents at work resulting in injuries of more or less severity, the RIDDOR legislation also requires employers report any work-related illnesses or diseases, or indeed, any incident that has required that an employee be absent for more than three days from work.